My Long Hikes

 - Natchez Trace NST - 700 miles

 - New England NST - 220 miles

-From initial research I've done, there's no camping nor connecting routes for the last three and thru-hiking them isn't really a probability.
-I plan to hike the first 8 in the order listed.
-If I'm wrong about the others, I'll add them.
+From initial research I've done, there's little camping and connecting routes for the last three and thru-hiking them takes support for lodging.

 I do have some goals for this adventure, not just to burn through a few pairs of shoes.
 I will:

 - Connect with scouts - Scout troops along my treks are invited to hike with me for a couple hours or days.
 I'll have a tracking device so folks can see where I am.
 That's Boy Scouts, Girl Scouts, or (what the heck) anyone that wants to do a short hike.